t0-ot/Amelia-Announcer-for-TF2/README.md

 # Amelia Announcer for TF2
 #### An Amelia Watson Announcer pack for TF2
 # About
 Ever dreamed of Amelia Watson as your Announcer in TF2?
 Well, wait no more!
-You can now live your Ame Announcer dreams with this mod!
+You can now live your Ame Announcer dreams with this pack!

 This Announcer pack uses the announcer voicelines from Paladins, but also includes lines from Ame's streams.

   - ## What to expect?
+    - General Resp (Setup, End, Overtime Etc...)
+    - Payload
+    - Control Point
+    - KS Acknowledgment
+    - Vote Menu
+    - KOTH
+  - ## Possibilities (Probably won't happen, or at least not fully implemented)
-    - Temp
+    - MvM
-    - Temp
+    - Comp Mode
-    - Temp
+    - CTF
-    - Temp
+    - Arena
-    - Temp
+    - MannPower
-    - Temp
+    - PassTime
-    - Temp
+    - Special Delivery
 # Version

 Current version: Dev-V0.0.1